 Because of their narrow ear canal, they are prone to ear infections.
-Along with that, allergies can also lead them to an ear infection problem.
+Along with that, allergies can also lead to an ear infection problem.
 If their ear gland swells up, that creates more wax than routine so it can cause overproduction of ear tissues and make the ear canal further narrow.

 This is a very painful condition.
 You can notice this issue if your pup scratches its ears excessively or if you see any redness inside the ear.

 Indigestion is very common in French bulldogs therefore supervision of their diet is essential.
-They are very sensitive to parasites and viruses, which can lead them to diarrhea.
+They are very sensitive to parasites and viruses, which can lead to diarrhea.

 Take notice of your dog’s stools and if you find it wet, terry, smell foul, or have blood in the stools.
 There are higher chances of indigestion other symptoms are weight loss, loss of appetite, fever, and vomiting.